 Any disruption in production or inability of 3SBio in China to produce adequate quantities of pegsiticase to meet our needs, whether as a result of a natural disaster or other causes, could impair our ability to operate our business on a day-to-day basis and to continue our research and development of our future product candidates.
 Furthermore, since 3SBio is located in China, we are exposed to the possibility of product supply disruption and increased costs in the event of changes in the policies of the Chinese government, political unrest or unstable economic conditions in China.
 Any of these matters could materially and adversely affect our business and results of operations.
 Any issues related to the manufacturing lots or similar action regarding pegsiticase used in preclinical studies or clinical trials could delay the studies or trials or detract from the integrity of the trial data and its potential use in future regulatory filings.
-In addition, manufacturing interruptions or failure to comply with regulatory requirements by 3SBio could significantly delay our clinical development of potential products and reduce third-party or clinical researcher interest and support of our proposed trials.
-These interruptions or failures could also impede commercialization of our future product candidates and impair our competitive position.
+In addition, manufacturing interruptions or failure to comply with regulatory requirements by 3SBio could significantly delay our clinical development of our future product candidates and impair our competitive position.
 Further, we may be exposed to fluctuations in the value of the local currency in China.
 Future appreciation of the local currency could increase our costs.
-In addition, our labor costs could continue to rise as wage rates increase due to increased demand for skilled laborers and the availability of skilled labor declines in China.
+In addition, our labor costs could continue to rise as wage rates increase due to increased demand for skilled labores and the availability of skilled labor declines in China.